Free playbook Scenario planning for SaaS companies

 Practical considerations for pre-money valuation

-Which share count you pick matters.
+Which share count you use matters.
 Fully diluted shares count everything: issued shares, options, warrants, convertibles that could become shares.
 Basic shares only count what’s issued now.
-Use fully diluted; anything else misses dilution and can cause confusion.
+Always wse fully diluted; anything else hides dilution and creates confusion you’ll regret later.

-Option pools add complexity.
-Many term sheets call for a certain option pool after investment.
-If you need to create or expand the pool, that comes out of pre-money value and reduces founder ownership.
-This is often called the “option pool shuffle.”
+Option pools add complexity, and often catch founders off guard.
+Many term sheets require a specific option pool size after the investment closes (say, 15% of the post-money cap table).
+If you need to create or expand the pool to hit that number, it comes out of pre-money value and dilutes founders, not investors.
+This is the “option pool shuffle,” and it’s where founders lose equity without realizing it during negotiations.

-If you have convertible notes or SAFEs, converting them in a priced round increases your share count and changes the pre-money math.
-Model the conversions, including discounts or caps, to get the true pre-money with everything converted.
+If you have convertible notes or SAFEs outstanding, they’ll convert during a priced round, which increases your share count and changes the pre-money math.
+Model the conversions carefully, including any discounts or valuation caps, to get the true pre-money with everything converted.

-Prior rounds might have anti-dilution terms.
+Prior rounds might have anti-dilution protection built in.
 These can lower conversion prices if you raise at a lower valuation.
 They help early investors, but dilute founders and others.
-Track all these adjustments.
+Track all these adjustments so you’re not surprised.

-Secondary transactions, where founders or employees sell shares to investors, don’t change valuation directly.
-But they shift the cap table and change how investors see your company’s value.
+Secondary transactions, where founders or employees sell shares directly to investors, don’t change the company’s valuation, but they do shift the cap table dynamics.
+They can also signal to new investors how insiders value the company.

 Early-stage companies face their own challenges.
-Without strong revenue or good comparables, pre-money valuation is about team, market, and traction, not hard financials.
-Negotiations here are less about spreadsheets and more about storytelling plus facts.
+Without meaningful revenue or strong comparables, pre-money valuation becomes more about your team, market size, and early traction.
+Negotiations here are less spreadsheet math and more storytelling backed by whatever data points you have.

-Post-money sets the bar for your next round.
+Post-money also sets the starting point for your next fundraise.
 New investors will look back at it to see how much you’ve grown.
-A jump here looks great in the next pitch.
-Flat growth is a warning sign.
+A 3-4x jump between rounds signals strong momentum; flat or declining post-money raises red flags before you even get to the pitch.

 Key formulas for post-money valuation